 I'm going to dive right in here: Amy Schumer is a fan of mine.
 Your bubby is, too.

 I received my B.A. in journalism and creative writing with distinction from Concordia University after working at the student newspaper in various editorial capacities.
 Following that, I held a social media management position at a marketing agency, and interned at Chatelaine, Canada's #1 magazine.
-I've worked as a freelance reporter and social media editor at the Montreal Gazette's magazine, and then edited tons of evergreen non-partisan lifestyle service content (say that 10 times fast!) as a digital editor at Yellow Pages Digital Media & Solutions.
+I've worked as a freelance reporter and social media editor at the Montreal Gazette's magazine, and then edited tons of evergreen non-partisan lifestyle service content (say that 10 times fast!) as a digital editor at both Reader’s Digest and Yellow Pages Digital Media & Solutions.
 Give me a CMS to play with, and I'm stoked.

 There was also that time I appeared on episode 1105 of Keeping Up With The Kardashians on E! for my interview with Kylie Jenner at her 18th birthday party.
 I transcribed our conversation in lip liner, as one does.
 But what was perhaps the most pivotal moment in my career was when The Washington Post sent me to Quebec City to cover a mass murder targeting the Muslim community.